iiithf/ias-distancesensor/README.md

-# ias-distancesensor
 This sensor is a distance sensor and is deployed on the base of the submarine.
 This captures the distance of the submarine from the land below.